-- Open the drain cocks or remove the drain plugs (5) in the aftercoolers. - 6.
+- 5. Remove the drain plugs (5) in the aftercoolers. - 6.
 Allow the coolant to drain.

 Dispose of used engine coolant or recycle.
 Various methods have been proposed to reclaim used coolant for reuse in engine cooling systems.
 The full distillation procedure is the only method acceptable by Perkins to reclaim the coolant.